-My source recommends a 20 herb supplement called Padma Basic as a restless legs syndrome herbal remedy, in cases when RLS is related to poor circulation and inflammation.
+Dr. Nan Fuchs recommends a 20 herb supplement called Padma Basic as a restless legs syndrome herbal remedy, in cases when RLS is related to poor circulation and inflammation.
 Take it for three months, she says, two tablets with each meal.

 A reader of Health and Healing newsletter (October 2011) by Julian Whitaker, M.D., writes that he has two personal remedies: 1) "I bend down to touch my toes...Sometimes that's all it takes.
 2) If it doesn't work, then I take two potassium pills (3 percent of RDA each).
 After 20-30 minutes my legs quiet down."

 Here's a link to the book:

-Are any of the suggestions a natural cure for restless legs syndrome?
+Are any of the suggestions there a natural cure for restless legs syndrome?
 They may be worth a try, after you check with your doctor.